Easy homework help strategies for parents to help kids remember their homework.

 - Attach a keychain to his backpack that will remind him to bring his homework.
-Something like these mini Notebook Keychains (4 count) should provide just the reminder (you can even write a mini HW message inside.)
+Something like these mini Notebook Keychains (4 counts) should provide just the reminder (you can even write a mini HW message inside.)

 - Use an assignment book.
 I was shocked the other day to learn that some classes in our elementary school use assignment books and others don’t.
-We all know how helpful list making is, and teaching this skill young is key.
+We all know how helpful list-making is, and teaching this skill young is key.
 If your classroom doesn’t use them, encourage your child to start (you’ll have to teach him how.)

 - Suggest the teacher tape a small, bright piece of paper to the desk that will serve as a visual reminder for your child to make sure he has everything he’ll need today before he goes home.